ZXfkSIE/ThousandPlayer/README.md

 Before proceeding with the following OS-specific steps, you have to install
 - Latest version of Qt Creator.
-- Latest version of Qt 6.2 (or above versions such as 6.3) along with Qt Multimedia.
+- Latest version of Qt6 along with Qt Multimedia.
 - CMake 3.20 or later.
 - Other required compilation tools, such as GCC-C++ (for Linux), MSVC (for Windows), and so on.